 While it might look a bit blasé at first because of this, it definitely means that your space is optimized and that there's plenty of room to host your very own shindig at sea.

-The square railings of a pontoon boat also give you some unique opportunities to attach items like barbecues, and snap on storage space for stand up paddleboards, kayaks, fishing rod holders and other adventurous items.
+The square railings of a pontoon boat also give you some unique opportunities to attach items like grills and rod holder cutting boards and snap on storage space for stand up paddleboards, kayaks, fishing rod holders and other adventurous items.

 Deck Boat Pros